IHE/RAD.IRA/input/pagecontent/rad-x3.md

 **Figure 2:3.X3.4-1: Interaction Diagram**

-#### 2:3.X3.4.1 Emit Report Context Event Message
+#### 2:3.X3.4.1 Change Report Context Request Message
-The Sender sends an event to the Receiver to change report context.
-The Sender shall support sending such messages to more than one Receiver.
+The Sender sends an event to the Manager to change report context.
+The Sender shall support sending such messages to more than one Manager.

-The Receiver shall support handling such messages from more than one Sender.
+The Manager shall support handling such messages from more than one Sender.

 ##### 2:3.X3.4.1.1 Trigger Events